fxcm/fxcmrest-php/README.md

 ```

 ## Usage
+As FXCM Rest API requires you to keep Socket.IO connection open through the whole time it is used, this library must be run within a php script and not as part of php generated website.

+Interaction can be done either by using a console or through HTTP requests handled directly by the php script for example with `\React\HTTP`.

 Main class of the library is \FxcmRest\FxcmRest.
 It must be instantiated with two objects:
  - `\React\EventLoop\LoopInterface`
  - `\FxcmRest\Config`